 • 3 clustering projects are implemented with 11 Million Euro budget.

-• 4 Capacity Building Projects including 2 project for the with a budget of 36,5 million Euro.
+• 4 Capacity Building Projects including 2 project for the with a budget of 36,5 million Euro are completed.

 The Competitive Sectors Programme has provided 520 million Euro to 46 projects out of 565 million Euro total budget allocated for the programme in the first phase.